gtmadureira/build-secure-gpg-key/README.md

-### Build a secure GPG key
+# Build a secure GPG Key

-Start build new keypair.
+Start build new keypair...

 For this purpose, i recommanded you to boot on [tails](https://tails.boum.org) and stay offline, tails linux contain many good thing like [onion share](https://onionshare.org/), a persistant encrypted volume, and many other things.